 Wet brine chicken produces juicy tender chicken that has tons of flavor.
 Adding hot sauce to the brine adds just a touch of heat without being overly spicy.

-Rotisserie chicken makes a convenient meal for busy weeknights but we love to make our whole chickens on the grill over the weekend to make easy meal prep for quick dinners throughout the week.
+Rotisserie chicken makes a convenient meal for busy weeknights but we love to make our whole chickens on the grill over the weekend to make easy meal prep chicken for quick dinners throughout the week.
+This is the best smoked chicken brine recipe and makes the juiciest chicken you can cook at home.

-This spicy chicken brine recipe is the best way to ensure cook the most amazing chicken that is juicy and delicious rather you grill it, roast it or deep fry it.
+This best chicken brine recipe is the best way to ensure cook the most amazing chicken that is juicy and delicious whether you grill it, roast it or deep fry it.

 Spicy Chicken Brine is a great way to add flavor to whole chicken or chicken pieces that are grilled, smoked, baked or fried.
 A simple recipe with pantry ingredients that will make the most tender, juicy and flavorful chicken you've ever tasted.